greece

 Ancient Greek includes classical Greek, recorded in inscriptions and literary works from the 7th century BC to the death of Alexander the Great in 323 BC, and Hellenistic Greek.

-Classic or Ancient Greek language
+Classic or Ancient Greek

 The Classic Greek language, also known as Ancient Greek, is the form of the Greek language used during the period from around 800 BC to 300 BC.
 It was spoken in ancient Greece and other areas of the Mediterranean world where Hellenic culture flourished.